hrnrxb/ds/README.md

-# Data Structure's Assignments Solution - Semester Spring 2024 - Dr Skandari
+# Data Structure's Assignments Solution - Semester Spring 2024 - Dr Eskandari

 Welcome to the repository containing solutions to the data structure assignments for the Spring 2024 semester, taught by Dr. Skandari.
 This README provides an overview of the repository's structure and the solutions provided.